Skip to Content

 Having a long beard adds an extra layer of complexity to your grooming – but it can be a great way to balance out your mustache, especially if you have a longer mustache style.

-If you have a long beard, combing your mustache to the side can give you great symmetry, and avoids your mustache simply ‘disappearing’ into your beard.
+If you have a long beard, combing your mustache to the side can give you great symmetry, and prevent your mustache from simply ‘disappearing’ into your beard.

-Combing sideways will also add some width to your mustache, making the mustache ends more prominent.
+Combing sideways can also add some width to your mustache, making the mustache ends more prominent.

 Long beards can often steal the limelight, but by adding some length and style to your mustache using this simple technique, you can avoid this.